Oil steadies around levels prevailing before U.S.-Iran attacks

-LONDON (Reuters) - Oil prices steadied on Thursday after the previous session’s sharp losses on the back of swelling U.S. crude stocks and easing fears of an escalation in conflict between the United States and Iran.
+LONDON (Reuters) - Oil prices steadied on Thursday after the previous session’s sharp losses on the back of swelling U.S. crude stocks and easing fears of imminent escalation of conflict between the United States and Iran.

 Prices were hovering around where they stood before the Jan.
-3 U.S. drone strike that killed a top Iranian general and prompted an Iranian rocket attack on Iraqi airbases hosting U.S. forces, sending crude to its highest in four months.
+3 U.S. drone strike that killed a top Iranian general, prompting an Iranian rocket attack on Iraqi airbases hosting U.S. forces, and sent crude to its highest in four months.

 Brent crude futures moved up and down in early European trading after a 4.1% fall on Wednesday.
-By 1021 GMT, Brent was down 1 cent at $65.43 a barrel.
-West Texas Intermediate was up 2 cents at $59.63 after sliding nearly 5% the previous day.
+By 1322 GMT Brent was down 5 cents at $65.39 a barrel.
+West Texas Intermediate was up 3 cents at $59.64 after sliding nearly 5% the previous day.

-In comments reported by Iran’s Tasnim news agency after Tehran launched its retaliatory missile attacks on U.S. targets in Iraq late on Wednesday, a Revolutionary Guards commander said Iran would take “harsher revenge soon”.

-Two rockets fell inside Baghdad’s heavily fortified Green Zone, which houses government buildings and foreign missions, but caused no casualties, the Iraqi military said.
+During European trading hours Iranian media carried reports of military commanders speaking of further action aimed at expelling U.S. troops from the region.

 U.S. President Donald Trump had eased tensions by stepping back from further military action, depressing oil prices and diverting attention back to a surprise build in U.S. crude stockpiles last week.